Destiny1980/Left4Dead2VR_HD_Remaster/README.md

 Forked from Main VR Mod for Left 4 Dead 2.
-HD textures and CPU optimization, among other cfging.
+This is a configuration that sits on top of the original mod, you will need it to apply this mod.
+[Find it here](https://github.com/sd805/l4d2vr).

 ***Alpha stages of building and testing***.